 We have entered into partnership arrangements, and in the future may consider opportunities to enter into additional arrangements or strategic alliances that may be beneficial for our operations and the growth of our platform.
 Our ability to grow through these types of partnerships is subject to a number of risks, including unanticipated costs associated with strategic alliances, issues conforming to standards, procedures and contractual requirements, and diversion of management's attention from our existing business.
 For example, we have entered into a Services and Partnership Agreement with Shopify Inc. and its affiliate ("Shopify"), dated April 12, 2021 (the "Services and Partnership Agreement"), making our platform services available to certain Shopify merchants through Shopify's e-commerce platform.
-Entering into such relationship with Shopify will require us to incur non-recurring and other charges, significantly increase our near and long-term expenditures, including payment to Shopify of a fee equal to a percentage of the GMV for all transactions processed through our platform for applicable Shopify merchants, that may negatively impact our margins, and issue securities that may dilute our existing stockholders.
+Entering into such relationship with Shopify will require us to incur non-recurring and other charges, significantly increase our near and long-term expenditures and issue securities that may dilute our existing stockholders.
 The potential benefits of our relationship with Shopify are hard to estimate or quantify at this time, and we cannot be certain that our arrangement with Shopify will provide the revenue or net income that justifies such a transaction.